 - Name

 - ▶ Graduation Year

 - Position

-- ► Club/Team
+- Club/Team

 - Footage

 - ► Tournament Schedule

 - Contact Information (Coaches, etc.)

-- ► Why you are interested
+- ▶ Why you are interested

-- ▶ Personalize it!
+- ► Personalize it!
+Example on our Recruiting Page

-More About Communicating
+More About Communicating as a Freshman/Sophomore

-- Have you received an email from a college? - ► Colleges can email and/or write you one time and send a questionnaire and camp info. - Colleges can contact through your coach or Recruiting Director. - ► Coaches cannot directly contact you - ▶ You can reach out to them - You and your parents may not talk to a coach in person at any time! - ▶ PAVC athletes are expected to reply to colleges promptly (24-48 hr).
+- Have you received an email from a college? - ► Colleges can email and/or write you one time and send a questionnaire and camp info. - Colleges can contact through your coach or Recruiting Director. - ► Coaches cannot directly contact you - ▶ You can reach out to them - ▶ You and your parents may not talk to a coach in person at any time! - ▶ PAVC athletes are expected to reply to colleges promptly (24-48 hr).